Meet the management guru who is trying to fix the D.C. arts commission

 But he also described his vision for the agency: He wants it to be more than an ATM.
 He wants it to be a collaborator with Washington’s artists and arts organizations.

 “We want to not just give grantees fish but teach them how to fish.
 How do you build capacity?
-How do we connect (you) with mentors?
+How do we connect [you] with mentors?

 “If there is something you need to say, I want to hear it.
 You might not get what you want, but you will be heard,” he said.
 “I’m so glad to be here.
 I hope this is just the beginning.
 Let’s do this thing together.”